 The takeaway here is choosing a good IoT platform is prerequisite to running a good application.
 A good platform will be flexible and capable to run any application you may require.

+Which IoT Platform is best?
 It’s worth noting that good IoT platforms will have a strong ecosystem of partners and customers, referenceable success stories in your industry, and be aligned with your digital strategy.
 Therefore, selecting the right one is a matter of having a clear digital strategy, identifying the platforms that may be aligned with it, and testing their offering.

 Here’s a useful resource from IoT Analytics.
 They found 17 commonly used selection criteria among companies choosing an IoT platform provider.
 They categorized these criteria into “customer” and “platform” specific.
 Ranking these criteria by importance, you can get a sense for how other companies approach the challenge of comparing and selecting platforms.